clarus/import-contribs/README.md

 # Import Contribs
-Scripts to import the Coq contribs to OPAM.
+Scripts to import the Coq contribs to Git.

     ruby import_to_git.rb
     ruby rename.rb